Ali-mehdi-poor/Ali-mehdi-poor/README.md

 - fullstack Web Development Enthusiastic
 - and 3+ yrs as web developer
-- Bachelor's degree in Computer Engineering and desire to study a master's degree in Artificial Intelligence
+- Bachelor's degree in Computer Engineering and desire to study a master's degree in Security
 - Worked on Website development using Wordpress
 - MERN stack learner
 _________________________________________________________________________________________________________________________________________________________________________